http4k/www/src/website/content/ecosystem/http4k/reference/mcp/index.md

 The [Model Context Protocol](https://modelcontextprotocol.info/) is an open standard created by Anthropic that defines how apps can feed information to AI language models.
 It creates a uniform way to link these models with various data sources and tools, which streamlines the integration process.
+MCP services can be deployed in a Server or Serverless environment.

 MCP itself is based on the JSON RPC standard, which is used to communicate between the client and server.
 Messages are sent from client to server and then asynchronously from server to client.
 MCP defines a set of standardised capabilities